 All Victoria Police staff are invited to our annual celebration of International Day of People with Disability.
 The event includes an award ceremony to recognise Victoria Police employees, police stations or work units that have provided outstanding service to people with disability.

 Please Note: Candidates with disability may not be eligible for Police, Protective Services Officer (PSO) and Police Custody Officer (PCO) roles.
 The Equal Opportunity Act 2010 allows exemptions where it is reasonably necessary to protect the health or safety of any person or of the public.
-Please ensure you meet the entry requirements of the Police, PSO or PCO roles before you apply.
-If you are unsure, please complete a Preliminary Medical Condition Enquiry to before applying.
+Please ensure you meet the entry requirements of the , or roles before you apply.
+If you are unsure, please consult the and complete a before applying.